felleg/felleg.gitlab.io-backup/content/posts/20220806-overcoming-learning-anxiety.md

 About 10 years ago, I was a relatively money-poor grad student.
 I was relatively short on cash and keeping my old course manuals was not something I could afford to do.
-Thus, I took great care of my manuals, seldom highlighting or writing in them, so that I could sell them at a higher price later on.
+Thus, I took great care of my manuals, seldom highlighting or writing in them, in order to boost their eventual sale price.

 Unfortunately, this strategy was sub-optimal.
 To make an extra $40 per book sold, I was taking the risk of having a lesser learning